 Years later, there were others found in South America, off the islands of South America, and Mexico.

-These hardy varieties of Fuchsia all had very small flowers and were very graceful.
+These varieties of hardy Fuchsias all had very small flowers and were very graceful.

-The years have brought many improvements on the original fuchsia plant and it is doubtful if the ancestors of our beautiful fuchsia of today would recognize their offspring.
+The years have brought many improvements to the original Fuchsia magellanica plant and it is doubtful if the ancestors of our beautiful fuchsia of today would recognize their offspring.

-Our fuchsias of today still carry the original grace but the beautiful blooms are much larger and in showy colors.
+Our Fuchsia plants of today still carry the original grace but the beautiful blooms are much larger and in showy colors.

 Lest some of you think I am indulging in slang when I suggest Fuchsias are real Cool!, let me assure you… I mean it literally; if they aren’t cool – they’re dead.